Public address

 The management of devices and audio content is a crucial aspect of an audio system.
 With the right audio management software, it is easy to control and update scheduling, zoning, and content, but also manage user access and ensure that cybersecurity controls are in place.

-Axis offers software for efficient management and control of network audio systems of any size and complexity:
+Axis offers software for efficient management and control of PA systems of any size and complexity.

-AXIS Audio Manager Edge.
+• AXIS Audio Manager Edge.
 This management software is built into every network audio speaker from Axis.
 It makes each speaker a complete, all-in-one sound system with no need for a separate software management server.
-AXIS Audio Manager Edge is intended for low-complexity use cases on small to medium-sized sites.
-It can be used to manage up to 200 speakers in up to 20 zones.
+AXIS Audio Manager Edge is intended to manage low-complexity projects that consist of up to 200 speakers in up to 20 zones.

-AXIS Audio Manager Pro.
-This management software is intended for larger and more advanced use cases.
-It can handle large numbers of zones and thousands of speakers in a single interface.
-It facilitates long-term scheduling and advanced priority settings.
+• AXIS Audio Manager Pro.
+This management software is intended for larger and more advanced projects.
+It can handle large numbers of zones (500+) and thousands of speakers (5000+) in a single interface.
+AXIS Audio Manager Pro facilitates long-term scheduling and advanced priority settings.

 Audio zone management

 If you have many speakers on a site, you can divide the site into zones and play content in one or more zones.
-For example, a school with speakers in several classrooms could make a zone for each classroom.
+For example, a school with speakers in classrooms could make a zone for each classroom.
 This would make it possible to make announcements to individual classrooms, several classrooms, or even the whole school.
-Adding new zones in an IP-based software does not involve any extra costs, as it would do in an analog system where you would need more wiring.
+In a warehouse with office, loading dock, and staging area you could, similarly, set up zones and page into each area individually or throughout the entire facility.
+Adding new zones using an IP-based software doesn’t involve any extra costs, as it would do in an analog system where you would need more wiring.

 Content management